SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security.md

 ### Authentication

-By default, Elasticsearch does **not** require authentication, meaning anyone can access or alter the data.
-Therefore, it's **highly recommended** to enable authentication on your Elasticsearch cluster.
+By default, Elasticsearch does **not** require authentication, which means anyone can access or alter the data.
+We therefore **highly recommend that you enable authentication** on your Elasticsearch cluster.

-To enable authentication, follow these steps:
+To enable authentication:

-1. Stop your DataMiner
+1. Stop your DataMiner Agent.

-1. Stop the *elasticsearch-service-x64* service
+1. Stop the *elasticsearch-service-x64* service.

 1. Add the following lines to the *elasticsearch.yml* file (typically located in *C:\Program Files\Elasticsearch\config*):